 FAQ's: FREQUENTLY ASKED QUESTIONS

 There is a financial reality to providing primary care in the United States.
 Most primary care medical offices have thousands of patients assigned to each physician.
 Typical office visits can be as short as 10 minutes and a physician might be required to see 30 or 40 patients each day just to get by.
 Doctors are often booked out months into the future.
-Dr. Griffith and Dr. Reed both recognize that this is not the type of care local residents want, nor does it represent the kind of care we want to give.
+Dr. LaDuca and Dr. Estopinal both recognize that this is not the type of care local residents want, nor does it represent the kind of care we want to give.
 As such, Coastal Pines Medical Group will be a membership based practice.

 Membership allows CPMG to deliver exceptional primary care within a practice that is, given the size of our community, dramatically smaller than a typical medical office.
 With this model we are able to provide care far superior to that of a traditional office: appointments are easier and more flexible, doctors are more available, extra time and services are offered to provide personalized, proactive and supportive care.
 Our doctors will have more time to listen to you, research your unique situation and ensure you are not "lost to follow up".